Hydralerne/airwave-web/README.md

 5. Open a pull request for review.

 ## License
-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the AGPL 3.0 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For questions or feedback, feel free to open an issue or contact the development team at [contact email or support link].
+For questions or feedback, feel free to open an issue or contact the development team at support@onvo.me

 ## Join Us
 Start sharing and experiencing music with friends and become part of a vibrant, music-loving community today!